-Originally a river cruise line, Viking has expanded significantly in recent years and now operates a fleet of ocean liners as well.
+Originally a river cruise line, Viking has expanded significantly in recent years and now operates a fleet of ocean liners.
 Cruisers enjoy the luxurious amenities of this line, and you can go much further than their base in Europe.

 4. Silversea World Cruises

-With boats slightly smaller than the typically massive cruise liners, Silversea can offer a more intimate and personalized experience for guests, who appreciate all-inclusive offerings and exotic destinations.
+With boats slightly smaller than the typically massive cruise liners, Silversea can offer guests a more intimate and personalized experience who appreciate all-inclusive offerings and exotic destinations.

 5. MSC World Cruises

-The World Cruises that MSC offers are most certainly worth mentioning, based on the fact that all of their future voyages are currently sold out.
-You’d have to put yourself on a waiting list to join one, so they really must be good.
+The World Cruises that MSC offers are worth mentioning, based on the fact that all of their future voyages are sold out.
+You’d have to be on a waiting list to join one, so they must be good.

 Another big-name cruise line, MSC offers large ships, wide-ranging onboard entertainment, all-inclusive packages, and an overall highly-acclaimed product by cruisers.
 Their around-the-world cruises count around four months of sailing in the true circumnavigation of the globe.

-Prices for these journeys would be high, but that didn’t seem to stop those who were lucky enough to book rooms before they were gone.
+Prices for these journeys would be high, but that didn’t stop those lucky enough to book rooms before they were gone.
 Those who will be aboard are sure to see some very exotic islands and continental coasts alike.

 6. Repositioning Cruises and One-Way Cruises

 Most cruise lines like Royal Caribbean, Princess, MSC, Norwegian, and others offer both one-way cruises as well as repositioning cruises.
-A one-way trip is exactly what it sounds like, where your boat departs from somewhere like Spain and arrives in Egypt, for example.
+A one-way trip is exactly what it sounds like, where your boat departs from somewhere like Spain and arrives in Egypt.

 A repositioning cruise may not have exotic stops and may even have a limited level of onboard service.
 However, the prices are incredibly cheap when compared to a standard cruise.

-For someone looking to cross the globe and do a portion of it by boat, this could be the cost-saving answer if your travels line up in the right season.
+This could be the cost-saving answer for someone looking to cross the globe and do a portion of it by boat if your travels are in the right season.

 Most major cruise line websites have a dedicated page for repositioning cruises.
-Booking in advance will get you the best deal and make sure that cabins don’t sell out.
+Booking in advance will get you the best deal and ensure that cabins don’t sell out.

 See Related: Norway Cruise Packing List